 PI: Brian Rush & Jurgen Rehm (Institute of Mental Health Policy Research/CAMH, ON)

-Leadership Group: Nikki Bozinoff & Tara Elton-Marshall (CAMH, ON); Annie Talbot (University of Montreal, QC); Helen Bouman (Alberta Health Services, AB); Valerie Giang (University of Alberta, AB)
+Leadership Group: Nikki Bozinoff & Farihah Ali (CAMH, ON); Annie Talbot (University of Montreal, QC); Tara Elton-Marshall (University of Ottawa); Valerie Giang (University of Alberta, AB)

 Given the extensive population sizes with opioid use disorders and related harms forming a core part of the ‘opioid crisis’, the comprehensive and effective delivery of evidence based treatment interventions constitutes a key element of the required interventions strategy.
 Treatment interventions for opioid use disorder consist mainly of long-term, e.g., opioid pharmacotherapy, treatment as ‘first-line response’ options.
 There are however, other therapeutic interventions which for various reasons (e.g., limited OAT infrastructure, resources or expertise) are offered or practiced in Canada, including so-called ‘detoxification/withdrawal management’ approaches.
 Some of these, as currently practiced, foot on a highly limited evidence-basis but also rather diversified practices across Canada, and include considerable risk for harms (e.g., overdose due to lowered tolerance) to the patient, while for others (e.g., opioid tapering, naltrexone provision) evidence is only slowly emerging.
 Overall, highly limited evidence-based guidance on these approaches currently prevails, which this project aims to address and improve.